 Possible Career and Graduate School Paths

-The BA program is intended for students who are interested in environmental affairs from the perspectives of the social sciences and humanities.
-This degree will prepare students for a variety of career options including positions in policy agencies at the federal, state and local government levels, corporate management, non-profit organizations, environmental journalism or environmental law.
-It also will prepare students for graduate studies in a number of environmental policy and social science fields, including the Lehigh University's MA in Environmental Policy Design.
+The B.A. program is intended for students interested in environmental affairs from the perspective of the social sciences and humanities.
+This degree will prepare students for a variety of career options in fields such as environmental policy, environmental health, environmental communication, environmental education or environmental law.
+Careers can be found in federal, state and local government agencies, consulting companies, industries, nonprofit organizations, advocacy groups, online environmental communication sites and elsewhere.
+The program also will prepare students for graduate studies in a number of environmental policy and social science fields including law.

-The BA is specifically designed to be broadly inclusive yet flexible enough to allow for double majors and minors in other fields.
-Double majors or minors in social science fields such as anthropology, communication, history, international relations, journalism, political science, psychology, science and environmental writing or sociology could easily be accomplished.
-Minors in the sciences, such as Earth and Environmental Sciences, also can be easily completed.
-If students are not pursuing a double major, a minor program in another field to complement the Environmental Studies major is highly recommended but not required.
+The B.A. is specifically designed to be broadly inclusive yet flexible enough to encourage double majors and minors in other fields.
+Double majors or minors in social science fields such as anthropology, health, medicine and society, history, international relations, journalism, political science, psychology, science and environmental writing or sociology could easily be accomplished.
+Double majors or minors in the humanities in English, art and architecture, philosophy and religion also could be easily completed.
+In particular, this degree complements existing B.A. and B.S. programs in Earth and Environmental Sciences and the B.S. program in Environmental Engineering.
+If students are not pursuing a double major, a minor in another field to complement the Environmental Studies major is highly recommended but not required.